thehivedigital/docs/WooCommerce.md

 	return $tabs;
 }, 100 );
 ```
-##Hide Remove one or more product category from WooCommerce shop page
+##Remove one or more product category from WooCommerce shop page

 function remove_cat_from_shop_loop($q) {